Protofy-xyz/Protofy/docs/getting-started.md

 The admin panel requires to have a user with `admin` type to be able to access it.

 ## 🔨 Workspace
 Once you've logged in you will be able to access the workspace.
-The workspace (or admin panel) is the place where you can create and manage your apps, webs, apis, devices, etc. It's the CMS of the starter.
+The workspace (or admin panel) is the place where you can create and manage your pages, apis, devices, etc.

 Want to know more about the workspace?
-Check the [workspace](docs/workspace.md) documentation.
+Check the [workspace](workspace.md) documentation.

 ## 🆕 Add new dependencies